thtrieu/thtrieu.github.io/_posts/2020-04-14-linear-algebra.md

   })
 </script>

-*Does the coordinate axes here acting like rulers on a map?*
+*Do the coordinate axes here acting like rulers on a map?*

 Yes!
 By measuring distance in different directions, this set of rulers (which we named \\(x, y,\\) and \\(z\\)) can assign any point living in space a location as you suggested: